Ko Olina Kai Golf Estates

 Moderate evidence: 6/20 listings currently list sauna/steam-room amenity and at least one remark explicitly references a "steam room" as part of the sports/club amenities.
 Mentions are present but not widespread, so sauna/steam-room likely exists within the broader sports/club facilities though less consistently advertised across all listings.

-I searched for surfboard storage and related board-storage amenities.
-The remarks mention water sports and club access, but do not describe any dedicated surfboard storage facility.
+I searched for surfboard storage and related terms like board storage or surf storage, but found nothing.
+The remarks mention water sports and stand-up paddle boarding access, which does not establish a dedicated storage facility.

 No analysis available